GAR - Seizing Funds & Freezing Accts

 - Freezing accounts for continuous levies

-- Compliance with requirement to seize a multiple of the levy amount
+- Compliance with requirements to seize a multiple of the levy amount

 - Safe deposit boxes